persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

   - vercel
   - mongodb
 ---
-A Next.js Jamstack Web App with JWT Authentication using MongoDB + Mongoose ODM
+A Next.js Web App with JWT Authentication using MongoDB and Mongoose ODM

+Tech used for the Web Application

-The Web App is hosted at Vercel
+- The Next Web App is hosted at Vercel Cloud

-Version used for this Web App

-- Node 22
+- Node 22 at Vercel Cloud
-- Next 13
+- Next Version 13
-- React 18
+- React 13
+- MongoDB was the choice of NoSQL Document Database
+- Mongoose ODM ( Object Data Modeling ) which are the NoSQL way of using ORM ( Object Relational mapping ) for Relational databases like MySQL
+- The MongoDB is hosted at Mongo Atlas Cloud Platform

 <br /><br />

 <a href="https://next-js-jwt-auth-mongodb.vercel.app/" target="_blank">Try the demo...</a>